ulno/ShaderTeaching/README.md

 ```

 And then run a webserver in the cloned directory.
-If you have python installed, just do:
+If you have Python installed, just do:
 ```
 python3 -m http.server
 ```